 This post may contain affiliate links.

 Our recent DIY Kitchen Makeover was a labor of love for sure.
 Thank you all for your kindness on our project.
 As promised, I’m sharing all the details for each DIY.
+This post is dedicated to the kitchen cabinet facelift.

 You should know…